Frequently Asked Questions

 Each country (and sometimes each program) has different requirements.
 This page has some information, but know that detailed instructions will be shared with you once you have been accepted to a program.
 The Overseas Office is a resource as you navigate the process, but ultimately it is the students’ responsibility to complete their visa applications.

 What service should I use to book my flight?

 Students may choose any service, website, or agency to book their flights.
 All students are responsible for purchasing their own round trip tickets, and sharing their finalized itinerary with the Overseas Office.
 Our Travel Resource handbook has some tips on student-friendly websites you may want to check out.

 Why do I need a round trip ticket?

 In some countries, it is absolutely required to show proof of a round trip itinerary in order to cross the border.
 If you are required to apply for a visa ahead of time, you’ll need to include entry and exit dates in your application.

 Other countries don’t have explicit laws that require proof of a flight out of the country – however, each immigration officer has the authority to require it at their discretion.
 In order to ensure ease of entry (without prolonged questioning or being asked to purchase a return ticket while going through customs), it is highly recommended to travel with a return flight already booked.

 How do I know which vaccinations I need on my program?

-The Travel Medicine Clinic on campus provides education and immunization services to all students from the College of Arts and Sciences, the Law School and the Graduate School.
-Faculty and staff accompanying Lewis and Clark students may also use the services of the Travel Medicine Clinic.
-The goal of the Travel Medicine Clinic program is to assist travelers in maintaining good health while traveling, so that the traveler can maximize his/her experience abroad.
+The Health Clinic on campus provides education and immunization services to all students from the College of Arts and Sciences, the Law School and the Graduate School.
+Faculty and staff accompanying Lewis and Clark students may seek guidance from the clinic, but will want to access immunization and medications using their normal health care resources.
+The goal of the Health Clinic is to assist travelers in maintaining good health while traveling, so that the traveler can maximize his/her experience abroad.
 For more information on the service provided, please visit Overseas Health Information on the Student Health Service website.